Jul 1, 2024 • 12 min read

 By the sixth week, you should be able to lose half of the weight you added during pregnancy but only if you gained the recommended 25 to 35 pounds.

-The math is complicated but, if you gained 25 pounds during your pregnancy and lost 10 pounds at the time of your baby’s birth, the remaining 15 pounds will only be 50% reduced by six weeks.
+The math is complicated, but if you gained 25 pounds during your pregnancy and lost 10 pounds at the time of your baby’s birth, the remaining 15 pounds will only be 50% reduced by six weeks.
 This leaves about 7.5 pounds left to go.

 A third of all women will lose the entire amount by the sixth week, but most will have a few pounds remaining.
 Because this weight comes from the fat stores you needed for a healthy pregnancy, it isn’t as easy to lose.
 Fat is energy, so it needs to be burned off by eating smart and staying active.